 2. Communication

-Time difference and language barrier are the two most common problems for remote teams’ communication.
-Though English remains the most popular language for the IT industry, most remote team members are not native speakers.
+Time differences and language barriers are the two most common communication obstacles for remote teams.
+Though English remains the most popular language in the IT industry, most remote team members are not native speakers.

 For this reason, it is essential to outsource a manager who will supervise your distributed team abroad.
-It will resolve all your concerns and prevent any future problems from happening.
+It will resolve most of your concerns and help prevent future problems.

 3. Trust

-All fears of teams working remotely boil down to the questions of mutual trust.
-How you, as a manager, can be sure that an hour paid is an hour worked if you have no chance to meet your distributed teams regularly?
+The biggest fear of working with remote teams boils down to a question of trust.
+As a manager, how can you be sure that an hour paid is an hour worked if you have no opportunity to regularly meet your distributed teams?
 Unfortunately, there’s no optimal way to answer this.

 If a question of trust is among the trickiest for you, you may rely on using an outsourced marketplace that may handle all management problems themselves.